moneyadviceservice/frontend-code-standards/README.md

 It is a living document that will be continually updated and improved.

 This document's primarily aims to achieve: 1) code consistency and establish 2) best practices.
 By maintaining consistency in coding style and convention, we can ease the burden of legacy code maintenance, and mitigate risk of breakage in the future.
-By adhering to best practices, we ensure optimized page loading, accessibility, performance and maintainable code.
+By adhering to best practices, we ensure optimised page loading, accessibility, performance and maintainable code.

+## Contents

+1. General Guidelines
+2. Progressive Enhancement
+3. HTML Markup
+4. CSS
+5. JavaScript
+6. Accessibility
+7. Performance
+8. Browser Testing and Support
+9. Search Engine Optimisation
+10. Code Reviews

 ## General Guidelines
 ### Core Concepts